-While police gave no further details of how the attacker was stopped, social media posts appeared to show members of the public confronting and disarming him.
-One video showed a man wrestling on the pavement with the suspect, before police helped pull him away, then fired at the attacker on the ground.
+Footage on social media showed a man wrestling on the pavement with the presumed attacker, before police helped pull him away, then fired at the suspect on the ground.

 Witnesses reported hundreds of panicked members of the public rushing from the area.
 Armed police sealed off the iconic London landmark and evacuated remaining pedestrians from the bridge and surrounding areas, such as the popular Borough Market.
 Passengers stuck in vehicles on the bridge captured footage of armed police pointing their weapons at a man lying on the ground.